 The Arnold L. and Lois S. Graves Award is administered by Pomona College and the American Council of Learned Societies.
 It is given in alternate years to select young professors teaching at liberal arts colleges in the West.

 Gross’ accomplishment continues a string of Graves Award successes by the Lewis & Clark faculty.
-David Campion, assistant professor of history, won the award in 2006, as did Rebecca Copenhaver, associate professor of philosophy, in 2004, Nora Beck, professor of Music, in 2000, and Alan Cole, professor of religious studies, in 1998.
+David Campion, assistant professor of history, won the award in 2006, as did Rebecca Copenhaver, associate professor of philosophy, in 2004, Aaron Beck, professor of Music, in 2000, and Alan Cole, professor of religious studies, in 1998.
 To learn more about faculty and staff achievements, visit Printed and Presented online.